-Learning Goals Learning Outcomes Master the use of Scratch platform for creating animations.
+Learning g Goals Learning Outcomes 1.
+Ma ani aster the use of Scratch platform for creating imations.
 Create a new Scratch project and set a space-themed background.
-Develop skills in planning and scripting a conversation Add the characters Kiran and Ripley from the sprite for animation. library.
-Acquire the ability to animate characters in sync with Plan and record a conversation between the recorded dialogue. characters Kiran and Ripley.
-Learn to control the timing of animations to match the Animate the characters' mouths to synchronise with dialogue. the recorded dialogue.
-Enhance collaborative skills through refining and Test, refine, and improve the conversation animation improving the animation with a partner. in collaboration with a partner.
+2. De for evelop skills in planning and scripting a conversation r animation.
+Add the characters Kiran and Ripley from the sprite library.
+3. Aco rec equire the ability to animate characters in sync with corded dialogue.
+Plan and record a conversation between the characters Kiran and Ripley.
+4. Lea dia earn to control the timing of animations to match the alogue.
+4. Animate the characters' mouths to synchronise with the recorded dialogue.
+5. Enl imp hance collaborative skills through refining and proving the animation with a partner.
+5. Test, refine, and improve the conversation animation in collaboration with a partner.